How to start an e-commerce business and website

 - What is its market size?

-- Have they been around for 10+ years, or is the sector relatively new?
+- Have they been around for a decade or more, or is the sector relatively new?

 - How can I ensure demand?